MorphyHu/nsupdate/README.md

 3. Add the authentification support to the web server http://www.2dd.it/articoli/lighttpd-install-authentification-module/

 Test the System

-Now, we can test the system.
-open e browser webpage and type:
+To test the system, open e browser webpage and type:

 http://10.0.0.10/dns/nsupdate.php?ns=127.0.0.1&domain=test1.example.com&newip=10.0.0.13
 to check if it is really changed in a terminal you can type:

 dig test1.example.com @127.0.0.1

 and if the output is something like this and the IP match , the Dynamic DNS is working properly!

 dig test1.example.com @127.0.0.1